Nursery Storage and Organization Ideas

 There is a ton of storage real estate down underneath that crib.

-Adjust the closet to maximize storage
+4. Adjust the closet to maximize storage

 A single bar across the top of the closet for hanging clothing may work well for us grown-ups, but it may not be best for baby.
-It doesn’t make sense for your little one’s closet to be set up the same as your closet.
+It doesn’t make sense for your little one’s closet to be set up the same as yours.
 After all, a baby’s clothing is just a fraction of the length of your clothing.

 Need a lot of space for hanging clothing?
 Instead of having a single clothing rod to hang clothes on, add a second rod and double your hanging space instantly.